-I buy mine at Blossom Pure in Toronto, but if you research your local area you’ll likely find farms offering the same thing (just look for those cows eating grass out in the pasture!).
+I buy mine at Blossom Pure and Farm Boy in Toronto, but if you research your local area you’ll likely find farms offering the same thing (just look for those cows eating grass out in the pasture!).

 Add at Least Three Vegan Meals to Your Regular Meal Rotation Every Week.

 Think beyond the Meatless Monday to add a few more plant-based meals to your rotations.